Wahe3bru/100-days-of-code/log.md

 ---
 ### Day 79: March 21, Wednesday

-**Today's Progress**: completed section 4 and 5 of PowerBI complete intro. also completed the build deep learning model with keras chapter on DataCamp. completed the reverse string problem.
+**Today's Progress**: completed section 4 and 5 of *PowerBI complete intro*. also completed the build deep learning model with keras chapter on DataCamp. completed the reverse string problem.

 **Thoughts**: section 6 of the PowerBi intro course is geared more for pro/premium users. will most likely skip it for now and go over it later for completeness